IshaDabas/natural-language-component-tool/README.md

    npm run dev
    ```
 3. **Browse and search:**

-   - Use the search input to filter components by name or keyword.
+   - Use the search input to filter components by name or keyword (It does not have all components but soon it will have more components and their codeSnippets).'

+   - **List of components that can be searched are:-**
+   - Radio
+   - Radio Button
+   - Form
+   - Checkbox, checkbox

    - Click a suggestion or press the search button to update the results.
    - Click the theme toggle (🌙/☀️) in the top right to switch themes.
    - Click "Copy Source Code" to copy a component's code snippet to your clipboard.